tedtanaka/accessLlamaModelOnHuggingFace/README.md

 <img src="https://github.com/user-attachments/assets/a0074f76-e163-4176-915f-a8ad753736f3" alt="Image description" width="750">

+# Creating your own key
+You can use my Hugging Face key (in a Codespace secret), but if you want your own, follow these steps.
+First, create an account on Hugging Face.

-Once you have an account on Hugging Face, you still need to request access to a specific model:
+Once you have an account on Hugging Face, find the model and request access to it.
+You will need to fill in your name and other details, and accept the license terms:

 <img src="https://github.com/user-attachments/assets/8e228964-a577-4b13-a780-dd4ddddf7f28" alt="Image description" width="750">